 In some climates, moss and lichen can grow on your tiles.
 They will not affect your tiles in any way, and can add character to your roof.
 However, if you prefer the clean lines of your tiles, both moss and lichen can be easily removed.

 The weight of your roofing material will contribute to its performance in high wind areas.
-Terracotta and concrete roof tiles outperform in this regard by offering more resistance to wind suction than lighter weight materials such as steel sheeting.
+Clay and concrete roof tiles outperform in this regard by offering more resistance to wind suction than lighter weight materials such as steel sheeting.

 If you collect or are planning on using tank water, the water from a tiled roof is as drinkable as water from any other type of roof.